fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 There are three types of enemies: hazards, blocks, and distractions.

-- <em>Hazards</em> hurt the players or threaten to do so—fire jets, spinning fan blades, or bombs that might explode at any second.
+- _Hazards_ hurt the players or threaten to do so—fire jets, spinning fan blades, or bombs that might explode at any second.
 A hazard has a skill and an aspect that define its purpose.
-- <em>Blocks</em> get in the PCs’ way.
+- _Blocks_ get in the PCs’ way.
 They can do damage, but mostly they deny access.
 A steel door with a complex keypad, a sophisticated AI counter-hacking measure, a magical force field: all of these are blocks.
 A block has a skill and an aspect that define its purpose.
-- <em>Distractions</em> exist to make the PCs think about what they need to accomplish in a scene.
+- _Distractions_ exist to make the PCs think about what they need to accomplish in a scene.
 Distractions give them a difficult choice: the villain is getting away, but there’s a bus full of innocent civilians about to go off the cliff!
 Distractions don’t always have stats.
 When they do, it’s typically just an aspect and passive opposition to roll against.
 Distractions are more about narrative challenge than mechanical challenge.